 Decision Making Authority

 Operates under the general direction of the Director.
 Has the authority to make decisions regarding the operation of the circulation desk and children’s department within the limits set by the Director.
-Supervises the Youth Services Intern
+Supervises the Youth Services Intern.

 Basic Minimum Library Job Qualifications For All Positions Revised 2017